marksherriff/uvacs-advising/uvaccelerate.md

 **Q8: I just got accepted to UVXL!
 What courses should I take in the Fall semester?**

+See Q6 above.
 Strongly recommended CS6190 (CS perspective, 1 hr).
 It is required for all MS/MCS degrees and only offered in Fall.
 Other than that, decide based on your personal interest (e.g. ML, CPS, or systems?), career plan (e.g. looking for internship that may require LLM skills?), and course load (e.g. how many project-based courses you will have?).
 Check Lou's list to see what is to be offered.
 Contact individual instructors asking for syllabi.

 **Q99: I still have questions.
 Who to contact?**

 * For general UVXL questions (application, finance, etc), contact Ashley Haddox at the SEAS graduate office.
 * For CS-specific UVXL questions (courses, degree requirements, etc), contact cs-uvaccelerate@
 * For CS admission questions, contact Prof. Matt Dwyer who oversees the CS graduate admission.

-*(Page maintained by FL)*